travis-ci/docs-travis-ci-com/user/reference/overview.md

 * Using `os: osx`, setting a version of Xcode using `osx_image:`, or using a macOS specific language such as `language: objective-c` routes your build to macOS infrastructure.

-* If none of the previous keys are present in your `.travis.yml`, the default is a container-based linux (Ubunty Trusty) environment on Amazon EC2 or Packer.
+* If none of the previous keys are present in your `.travis.yml`, the default is a container-based linux (Ubunty Trusty) environment on Amazon EC2 or Packet.

 ## Deprecated Virtualization Environments